aliok/personalNotes/_posts/1970-01-01-machine-learning-uow.md

 * EM: Expectation Maximization
 * A general algorithm; is not only applicable to Bayesian networks
+* Solution for missing values in the training data
 * Until convergence:
   * Fill the network by doing inference and computing expected values
   * Calculate new parameter values to maximize probability